Regeneration – Folkestone rises up to international acclaim

 The world’s first multi-storey skate park

 There is also a new development happening, Folkestone is getting a world first multi-storey skatepark in the centre of town.
 The F51 team said “we are bringing a skatepark to the centre of town, creating a space that allows for social interaction as well as interaction between different sports and there will definitely be a strong sculptural element to the exterior views of the park.”
 The building will also house a boxing gym, three skate floors, a climbing wall and bouldering room.
-Follow @Folkestone51 on Facebook, Twitter and Instagram for the launch in 2019.
+Follow @Folkestone51 on Facebook, Twitter and Instagram for its launch.

 This steadfast attitude and ability to rejuvenate is what continues to make Folkestone unique.
 Other seaside towns have taken ‘Down From Londons’ (DFLs) and given them second homes to play with at the weekends, yet Folkestone seems to keep residents here all week.